GitGuru4DevOps-Venkatesh/sample-java-web-application/README.md

-# sample-java-webapp
+# Sample-Java-Web-Application
-To set up a sample Maven Java web application with the specified DevOps pipeline, you'll need to follow several steps.
-Here is a high-level overview and a basic setup guide for each component:

-To set up a sample Maven Java web application with the specified DevOps pipeline, you'll need to follow several steps.
+## To set up a sample Maven Java web application with the specified DevOps pipeline, you'll need to follow several steps.
 Here is a high-level overview and a basic setup guide for each component:

 1. **Create a Sample Maven Java Web Application**
 2. **Set Up GitHub Repository**